aviacommerce/avia-docs/content/docs/codebase-overview.md

   - "contributing/codebase-overview.html"
 ---

-This section will give you an overview of the Snitch codebase organization, its conventions, and the implementation.
+This section will give you an overview of the AviaCommerce codebase organization, its conventions, and the implementation.